raisultan/pac/readme.md

 In case if priority or category of a certain ticket was assigned incorrectly, there is an API so that correct priority or category can be assigned manually.
 If such case happens, app sends separate correction event to a separate topic, so that it will be taken to account during analysis.

-### Architecture

-Here should be some diagram of how PAC works.

 ### Tech Stack
 #### Dependencies
 - Python 3.10